positive235/CS361-we-love-nature/README.md

 2. Users can see new set of nature images with Refresh button by using my microservice(Nature Image Web Scraper(https://github.com/positive235/CS361-image-web-scraper)).

-3. Users can style the image with Style button by using my teammate's microservice(https://github.com/WesDH/ImageMicroservice_v2).
+3. Users can style the image with Style button

 ## Try it out (maybe it takes a while to load)